 What Can You Do?

 Asbestos-related cancer is a unique medical and legal matter.
-Be upfront with your doctor about your history of asbestos exposure and the possible risks, especially if you develop the following symptoms: persistent cough, weight-loss and shortness of breath.
-These could be signs of mesothelioma or another asbestos-related disease.
+If you have worked with or around asbestos in the past, be upfront with your doctor about your exposure history.
+This is especially true if you are displaying any of the common symptoms of mesothelioma or another asbestos-related disease.

 Sokolove Law Helps Union Tradesmen with Mesothelioma

-We have represented hundreds of skilled union tradesmen, including auto workers and fire fighters, throughout the country.
-Our staff has a proven track record of helping families affected by asbestos.
+- Experience: We have represented hundreds of skilled union tradesmen throughout the country.
+This includes auto workers and firefighters.
+Our legal team has a proven track record of helping families affected by asbestos.
+By working with us, these families have recovered over $4.3 Billion.

-Sokolove Law, headquartered in Chestnut Hill, MA, has a nationwide practice with law offices in nearly every state.
-No matter where you live, we’ll come to you – so you can focus on your health and your family.
+- Location: Sokolove Law, headquartered in Chestnut Hill, MA, has a nationwide practice.
+We have law offices in nearly every state.
+No matter where you live, we will come to you — so you can focus on your health and your family.